 In some parts of the country, construction labor rates are higher than others.
 Rates may also fluctuate with the season, since builders tend to bid on jobs more competitively when they don’t have much work coming in.
 So the cost of building a detached garage may vary from one city and state to the next.

 A third factor to consider when considering the cost of installing a detached garage is the lay of the land.
 Will your building site require extensive excavation or is it already almost level?
 If excavation is required you may also need to consider installing a retaining wall to prevent erosion of the ground around your garage.

 4. Building Features and Options

 Fourthly, you should pay attention to the building materials that are used in the quote when you’re getting a price for a building.
 Not all builders use the same materials.
-Some materials are made to last for generations with a little maintenance, others will disintegrate quickly when exposed to the sun and moisture.
+Some materials are made to last for generations with a little maintenance resulting in a high quality garage shed.
+Others will disintegrate quickly when exposed to the sun and moisture.
 The materials that are used will affect the final price of your detached garage.